 Programs

-CES/CESEF Student Excellence advancing Evaluation Knowledge (SEEK) Award
+CES/CESEF Student and Emerging Evaluator advancing Knowledge (SEEK) Award

 Overview

-The Student Excellence advancing Evaluation Knowledge (SEEK) Award builds on the previous Student Paper Contest and recognizes student excellence contributing to the advancement of evaluation theory and/or practice.
-SEEK is a joint initiative of the Canadian Evaluation Society (CES) and the Canadian Evaluation Society Educational Fund (CESEF) designed to foster student engagement in evaluation, profile evaluation-related work conducted by students studying within Canadian post-secondary institutions and advance excellence in student evaluation projects.
+The Student and Emerging Evaluator advancing Knowledge (SEEK) Award builds on the previous Student Paper Contest and earlier versions of the SEEK award, and recognizes student and emerging evaluator excellence contributing to the advancement of evaluation theory and/or practice.
+SEEK is a joint initiative of the Canadian Evaluation Society (CES) and the Canadian Evaluation Society Educational Fund (CESEF) designed to foster student and emerging evaluator engagement in evaluation, profile evaluation-related work conducted by students and emerging evaluators.

 Benefits

-The SEEK Award honours up to two exemplar student recipients per year, one overall Winner and one Honourable Mention, as follows:
+The SEEK Award honours up to two exemplary submissions per year, one overall Winner and one Honourable Mention, as follows:

 SEEK Award Winner